georapbox/scroll-top-element/README.md

 # scroll-to-top

-A "Scroll to Top" custom element that is revealed after the user has scrolled down.
+A "Scroll to Top" Web Component that is revealed after the user has scrolled down.
 [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) API is used under the hood to detect when the button will be revealed.

 ## Attributes/Properties